Kjwon15/earthreader-web/README.rst

 Released on February 24, 2015.

-- Fixed a bug that enters a infinite loop when initilize :class:`~earthreader.web.CategoryEntryGenerator`
+- Fixed a bug that enters a infinite loop when initialize :class:`~earthreader.web.CategoryEntryGenerator`
 - Fix open link.
 - And a lot of changes (`Version 0.1.2`_).